 The Certificate in Social Entrepreneurship is an 18 credit hour program of study.
-The certificate is a cooperative program between the School of Public and Environmental Affairs, the Kelley School of Business, and the Center on Philanthropy at Indiana University- Purdue University Indianapolis and is available only for students enrolled in the M.P.A. or M.B.A. programs.
+The certificate is a cooperative program between the School of Public and Environmental Affairs and the Kelley School of Business and is available only for students enrolled in the M.P.A. or M.B.A. programs.
 The Social Entrepreneurship Certificate prepares students for innovatively approaching public needs with a combination of entrepreneurial practices and social purposes- through the for-profit, nonprofit, and governmental sectors.

-SPEA-V 559 Principles and Practices of Social Entrepreneurship (3 cr.)
-BUS-W 508 Social Entrepreneurship (1.5 cr.)
+SPEA-V 559 Principles and Practices of Social Entrepreneurship BUS-W 508 Social Entrepreneurship (1.5 cr.)
 BUS-W 510 Sustainability and Green Business (1.5 cr.)

-Electives (9 - 12 credit hours) Nine credit hours required from list below, or other courses, as approved by directors of the certificate program.
+Electives (9 - 12 credit hours)

+Nine credit hours required from list below, or other courses, as approved by directors of the certificate program.
 At least 3 credit hours must be taken at school other than one in which student is enrolled